alltagshack/miniMidiOut/README.md

 For sinus wave:
 ```
-./midiSynth hw:2,0,0 sin
+midiSynth hw:2,0,0 sin
 ```

 For saw sound effect:
 ```
-./midiSynth hw:2,0,0 saw
+midiSynth hw:2,0,0 saw
 ```

 For square sound effect:
 ```
-./midiSynth hw:2,0,0 sqr
+midiSynth hw:2,0,0 sqr
 ```

 For triangle sound effect:
 ```
-./midiSynth hw:2,0,0 tri
+midiSynth hw:2,0,0 tri
 ```

-`midiSynth` uses the hw:0 audio device as default for output.
-You can change this e.g. `hw:1` with `./midiSynth hw:2,0,0 tri 1`
+`midiSynth` uses the default audio device for output.
+You can change this e.g. `hw:1` with an optional 3rd `midiSynth hw:2,0,0 sin 1`.
+The default is used with `midiSynth hw:2,0,0 tri -1`.

+`midiSynth` has an optional 4th parameter for the buffer size.
+The default is 8.
+You can change this e.g. to 512 with `midiSynth hw:2,0,0 sin -1 512`.

 Quit the application with `CRTL + c`.